riganti/dotvvm-docs/Pages/concepts/client-side-development/js-directive/overview.md

 ## Register the module

-The module needs to be registered in `DotvvmStartup.cs` file.
+The module needs to be registered in `DotvvmStartup.cs` file as a resource.
 Make sure you use `ScriptModuleResource` instead of plain `ScriptResource`:

 ```CSHARP
 config.Resources.Register("dashboard-module", new ScriptModuleResource(new UrlResourceLocation("~/app/dashboard-module.js"))